Four to die for killing B’baria AL leader in 2012

 Judge Mohammad Halim Ullah Chowdhury gave the verdict.
 The death row convicts are Rafiq Uddin Thakur, Mafuz Ali, Mokkarm Ali Sohel, and Ismat Ali.

-Public Prosecutor Ashok Kumar Das said the court sent the convicts -- all were the leaders and activists of the AL and its associate wings -- to jail.
+Public Prosecutor Ashok Kumar Das said the court sent the convicts -- all leaders and activists of AL and its associate wings -- to jail.

 Iqbal Azad was stabbed and hacked to death by his political rivals on October 12, 2012.
 The PP said Iqbal was murdered in a planned way so that the convicts could grab tender businesses and others political benefits.